-3. $C^$ -algebras and continuous functional calculus
+4. C^ -algebras and continuous functional calculus

-- Banach \-algebras. $C^$ -algebras.
+- The adjoint of an operator on a Hilbert space.
+Basic properties of the operation $T \mapsto T^$. - Banach -algebras.
+C^ -algebras.
 Examples. - Selfadjoint elements, unitary elements, normal elements. - The main property of the spectral radius of a normal element.
-Corollaries: the uniqueness of the $C^$ -norm on a \-algebra; the automatic continuity of \-homomorphisms. - The main property of the spectrum of a selfadjoint element in a $C^$ -algebra.
-Corollaries: characters of a $C^$ -algebra are \-characters; the spectral invariance of $C^$ -subalgebras. - The 1st (commutative) Gelfand-Naimark theorem (unital case). - The continuous functional calculus in $C^$ -algebras (definition, a necessary condition for the existence, the existence theorem). - The spectral mapping theorem and the superposition property for the functional calculus.
+Corollaries: the uniqueness of the C^ -norm on a -algebra; the automatic continuity of -homomorphisms. - The main property of the spectrum of a selfadjoint element in a C^ -algebra.
+Corollaries: characters of a C^ -algebra are -characters; the spectral invariance of C^ -subalgebras. - The 1st (commutative) Gelfand-Naimark theorem (unital case). - The continuous functional calculus in C^ -algebras (definition, uniqueness, a necessary condition for the existence, the existence theorem). - The spectral mapping theorem and the superposition property for the functional calculus.

-4. Spectral Theorem I: functional models
+5. Spectral Theorem: functional models

-- \-representations and \-modules.
-Cyclic \-modules.
-Examples. - The functional model for a cyclic \-module over C(X). - A correspondence between normal operators and \-modules over C(K) $(K \subset \mathbb{C})$ . - \-cyclic operators and their relation to cyclic \-modules. - The functional model for a \-cyclic normal operator. - Hilbert direct sums of Hilbert spaces and of \-modules. - A decomposition of a \-module into a Hilbert direct sum of cyclic submodules. - The functional model for a \-module over C(X). - The functional model for a normal operator (Spectral Theorem I).
+- Integration with respect to a complex measure.
+The Riesz-Markov-Kakutani theorem. - -representations and -modules. - A correspondence between normal operators and -modules over C(K) $(K \subset \mathbb{C})$.
+Relations between -module morphisms and intertwining operators. - Cyclic -modules.
+Examples.
+The functional model for a cyclic -module over C(X). - -cyclic operators and their relation to cyclic -modules. - The functional model for a -cyclic normal operator. - Hilbert direct sums of Hilbert spaces and of -modules. - Decomposing -modules into Hilbert direct sums of cyclic submodules. - The functional model for a -module over C(X). - The functional model for a normal operator (Spectral Theorem).